EAA Aviation Museum: Pioneer Airport

 Pioneer Airport is an old grass airstrip immediately behind the museum.

 Rides

-Aircraft rides are offered through various EAA programs at the Museum's Pioneer Airport, or at the adjoining Wittman Field, especially during AirVenture Fly-In and Airshow, typically in late summer.
+Aircraft rides are offered through various EAA programs at the museum's Pioneer Airport, or at the adjoining Wittman Field, especially during AirVenture Fly-In and Airshow, typically in late summer.

 Ford Tri-Motor rides

 A 1920s/1930s vintage Ford Tri-Motor airliner sells rides occasionally at adjoining Wittman Field.
 A particular program is the Fall Colors Flights, short flights to view colorful fall foliage in the area.

 Boeing B-17 Flying Fortress rides

-The EAA's 1940s-vintage Boeing B-17 Flying Fortress World War II bomber, the Aluminum Overcast, sells rides occasionally at adjoining Wittman Field.
+The EAA's 1940s-vintage Boeing B-17 Flying Fortress World War II bomber, the Aluminum Overcast, sells rides occasionally at adjoining Wittman Field when not on tour.